Kalamojo/PKM_System/Notes/Computer Graphics/Rendering.md

 # Rendering

 >[!note]
-> Given a computer representation of a 3D scene, generate an image of that scene that would be captured by the virtual camera at that location
+> Given a computer representation of a 3D scene, generate an image of that scene that would be captured by the virtual camera at that location.

+> [!example]
+> Applications:
+>
+> - Movies
+> - Games
+> - Design
+> - Architecture
+> - Virtual Reality/Augmented Reality

 > [!info]
 > Two fundamental strategies of image generation: